RachelSa/rails-sessions-review/README.md

   2. Redirect (unless logged in) if someone tries to navigate to map

   3. Toggle log out or login in nav

+  # One More Question
+  - What's the difference between authentication and authorization?